encord-team/encord-client-python/docs/source/authentication.rst

 Register a public key
 ---------------------
 Public keys are tied to the user so need to be added to your profile.
-To register a public key, please follow the instructions in :xref:`public_keys` of the |product| documentation.
+To register a public key, please follow the instructions in :xref:`public_keys` of the |sdk| documentation.

 Create an API key
 -----------------